pharidali/MSecurity-Wordpress/readme.md

            └── templates/
                └── admin-settings.php

-A comprehensive security plugin for MSecurity Partners to sell antivirus products through WooCommerce.

-== Description ==

-MSecurity is a comprehensive security plugin designed for MSecurity Partners who want to sell antivirus products through their WooCommerce-enabled WordPress websites.
-The plugin integrates with the MSecurity API to allow partners to import products, display balance, and manage licenses directly from the WordPress admin panel.

 3. **Upload Plugin(Alternative)**

    - Upload the plugin files to the `/wp-content/plugins/msecurity` directory, or install the plugin through the WordPress plugins screen directly.